Home - Vesper Hill

 A Yorkshire Tragedy

 It could be any town, really.
-But this is the true story of how residents of Shipley, West Yorkshire, were affected by unprecedented river flooding at Christmas, 2015.
+And it could happen again tomorrow.
+But this is the true story of how residents in Shipley, West Yorkshire, were impacted by unprecedented river flooding at Christmas, 2015.
+This performance invites audiences to reflect on the real, human costs of a changing climate.
 What does it feel like to lose your home to a storm?